Abdelali-IT-Engineer/Abdelali-IT-Engineer/README.md

 - Improving accessibility and usability standards in software development.

 ## Let's Connect!
-🌐 Portfolio
+- 🌐 Portfolio
-🐦 Twitter
+- 🐦 Twitter
-💼 LinkedIn
+- 💼 LinkedIn : linkedin.com/in/abdelali-saaid-4b0767244
+- 📧 Email: abdelalisaaid120123@gmail.com
-📧 Email: your@email.com
+- 📧 Email: abdelali.saaid.etu23@ensem.ac.ma

 ## Get in Touch
 I'm always open to collaboration and new opportunities.
-Feel free to reach out if you have any questions, ideas, or some additions!
+Feel free to reach out if you have any questions, ideas, or beneficial additions!